Whole Exome Plus

 - Most of the single exon deletion events are detected and the sensitivity at five exon CNV level is >99% and specificity >99.9%.
 Segmentally duplicated genomic regions may have reduced sensitivity.
 The exact boundaries of the copy number aberration cannot be determined with this test.

-WES data are primarily analysed for changes in genes that are known to be associated with conditions showing overlap with the one observed in the patient.
+WES data are primarily analyzed for changes in genes that are known to be associated with human disease.
 We monitor recent literature and up-to-date databases to link genes observed in patients with up-to-date information regarding the genes’ association with relevant diseases.
 To further aid the process of variant interpretation, observed variants are matched against a comprehensive set of databases of disease-related mutations, collected and curated in-house, and accessed from the public domain or licensed from commercial sources.
+We have incorporated a number of reference population databases and mutation databases such as, but not limited, to 1000 Genomes Project, gnomAD, ClinVar and HGMD into our clinical interpretation software to make the process effective and efficient.
+For missense variants, in silico variant prediction tools such as SIFT, PolyPhen, MutationTaster are used to assist with variant classification.

-WES data analysis needs to be tailored on individual basis.
+In the WES analysis we are primarily looking for an explanation for all or a subset of patient’s symptoms.
+Therefore, analysis and reporting focus on what is likely directly relevant for patient’s disease, such as known/possibly disease causing heterozygous variants in AD genes or homozygous/compound heterozygous variants in AR genes at least partly matching the patient´s phenotype.
+I.e. carrier statuses of variants in AR genes are not specifically analysed and are rarely reported.
 In the analysis process, we consider the clinical and family history of the patient, including symptoms, age of onset and prevalence and inheritance pattern of the disease.
-The applied filters for variant analysis are then selected based on this information to achieve an accurate diagnosis.
-Therefore, it is important that the clinical and family history information is delivered to us in as much as detail as possible when ordering the test.
+Therefore, it is important that the clinical and family history information delivered to us in as detailed as possible when ordering the test.

-We provide the customers with the best-informed clinical report on the market.
-Clinical interpretation requires fundamental clinical and genetic understanding.
-At Blueprint Genetics our geneticists and clinicians, who together evaluate the results from the sequence analysis pipeline in the context of phenotype information provided in the requisition form, prepare the clinical statement.
-Our goal is to provide clinically meaningful statements that are understandable for all medical professionals, even without training in genetics.
+We aim to provide customers with the most comprehensive clinical report available on the market.
+Clinical interpretation requires a fundamental understanding of clinical genetics and genetic principles.
+At Blueprint Genetics, our PhD molecular geneticists, medical geneticists and clinical consultants prepare the clinical statement together by evaluating the identified variants in the context of the phenotypic information provided in the requisition form.
+Our goal is to provide clinically meaningful statements that are understandable for all medical professionals regardless of whether they have formal training in genetics.

 As WES covers all protein-coding genes of the genome, it enables detection of variants that are not associated with the indication for ordering the sequencing but are of medical value for patient care.
 These kind of findings are called secondary or incidental findings.
 We follow the ACMG Recommendations for Reporting Incidental Findings in Clinical Exome and Genome Sequencing to seek and report clinically actionable mutations of specified types in 59 genes determined by ACMG, if the patient or the caregiver has opted-in for analysis and reporting of secondary findings.
 If parents or other family members are also subjected to WES, they also have the possibility to opt-in for analysis and reporting of secondary findings.
-Secondary findings are reported in a separate statement document and reported variants are confirmed using Sanger sequencing.
+Secondary findings are reported in a separate statement.
+All reported secondary findings variants are based on high-quality variant calls in NGS data but these variants do not go through Sanger confirmation, which is in-line with the ACMG policy.
+Secondary findings are not analyzed or reported for deceased individuals or fetal samples.

 ICD & CPT codes